bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 It's important to call attention to the 'targeted' part of 'targeted piddling around.'
 Contrary to common perception, Bell Labs and PARC *didn't* give researchers free rein to work on whatever they wanted.
 There were relatively few milestones and researchers had enough slack from management to explore adjacencies.
 However, people were explicitly asked to work on high level goals that would benefit AT&T's continent-spanning communication system.

 This targeting stands in contrast to accounts extolling how much freedom researchers had.
 It's almost impossible to confirm, but I suspect that researchers who portray themselves as having completely free rein in industrial labs are unreliable narrators.
 My hunch is that they felt like they had entirely free rein because the lab managers were good at hiring people whose interests were sufficiently aligned with the lab's goals that anything they chose to do was within some window.
 Another alternative is that they gave a *few* people free rein and the personal accounts are from the wunderkinds.
-Claude Shannon illustrates both of these possibilities --- he was absolutely a wunderkind who was given free reign.
+Claude Shannon illustrates both of these possibilities --- he was absolutely a wunderkind who was given free rein.
 That is, up until he started working on projects like a 'mechanical mouse' that Bell Labs management couldn't possibly justify to regulators as being related to communication.

 Today, many people implicitly assume that targeted piddling around happens in universities.
 Academics certainly do piddle around with *ideas* but they're less incentivized to do it with technology applications.
 You can't really write a paper about how you spent a year modifying your novel technology to 100 specific applications.
 Even when academic labs do piddle around with technology applications, the targeting systems are often suboptimal.
 Often academics are working on a specific application for a specific industrial partner or they've effectively made up a use-case out of whole cloth.
 This isn't to cast shade on academics but to point out that academia is not set up to enable the sorts of feedback loops to enable just the right amount of targeting.